 This lesson aligns with Hawai‘i’s Nā Hopena A'o HĀ-BREATH Framework.

-Students should have a basic understanding of computer skills and Google Slides.
+Students should have a basic understanding of poetry and figurative language.

 Students should have a basic understanding of aloha and ‘āina or sustainability and its relationship to climate change.

 Teacher should watch the music video before teaching the lesson.